socalrug/hackathon-2022-04/README.md

 The channel for the hackathon is **hackathon-2019-11**

-## Twitter

-Please follow us on twitter, [oc_rug](https://tinyurl.com/socalrug-twitter), and also tweet about the event with the hash tag #socalrug

 ## Teams

 * All participants will work on teams between 2 and 5 people.